-Leveraging Uniformization and Sparsity for Computation of Continuous Time Dynamic Discrete Choice Games
+Leveraging Uniformization and Sparsity for Computation and Estimation of Continuous-Time Dynamic Discrete Choice Games

 Jason R. Blevins.